raganwald/raganwald.github.com/_posts/2014-03-10-writing-oop-using-oop.md

 The last example shows how using first-class objects for classes, objects that encapsulate their internal state and themselves are instances of classes, we can write code that implements new kinds of semantics--like binding methods to objects--without requiring all other code to be coupled to the exact representation employed.

+From there, you can go to places like flavouring methods with before- and after- advice, adding singleton/eigenclasses to objects, pattern-matching methods, the entire world of computing paradigms is open to you.

-This is certainly not *necessary* for writing good JavaScript programs.
+All this is certainly not *necessary* for writing good JavaScript programs.
 But if we do buy the proposition that OO is a good idea for our domain, shouldn't we ask ourselves why we aren't using it for our classes?

 ([discuss](http://www.reddit.com/r/programming/comments/203rlw/writing_oop_using_oop_javascript/))